wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **Q:**&ensp;How is it done?

-**M:**&ensp;Refuse all thoughts except one: the thought, “I am”.
+**M:**&ensp;Refuse all thoughts except one: the thought ‘I am’.
 The mind will rebel in the beginning, but with patience and perseverance it will yield and keep quiet.
-Once you are quiet, things will begin to happen spontaneously and quite naturally without any interference on your part.
+Once you are quiet, things will begin to happen spontaneously and quite naturally, without any interference on your part.

 **Q:**&ensp;Can I avoid this protracted battle with my mind?

 **M:**&ensp;Yes, you can.
 Just live your life as it comes, but alertly, watchfully, allowing everything to happen as it happens, doing the natural things the natural way, suffering, rejoicing — as life brings.
 This also is a way.

-**Q:**&ensp;Well, then I can as well marry, have children, run a business… be happy.
+**Q:**&ensp;Well, then I can as well marry, have children, run a business … be happy.

 **M:**&ensp;Sure.
 You may or may not be happy, take it in your stride.